forwardemail/forwardemail.net/app/views/api/index.md

 ## Pagination

-> **NOTE:** As of November 1st, 2024 the API endpoints for [List domains](#list-domains) and [List domain aliases](#list-domain-aliases) will default to `1000` max results per page.
+> \[!NOTE] As of November 1st, 2024 the API endpoints for [List domains](#list-domains) and [List domain aliases](#list-domain-aliases) will default to `1000` max results per page.
 If you would like to opt-in to this behavior early, you can pass `?paginate=true` as an additional querystring parameter to the URL for the endpoint query.

 Pagination is supported by all API endpoints that list results.